 There are over 100 Clubs and Societies in DCU - ranging from Snowboarding to Debating to Juggling to Drama.
-If a student feels overwhelmed by the choice of activities, a quick chat with the Students' Union sabbaticals may make the process a lot easier for them - or call into the Student Advice Centre on the DCU Glasnevin or St Patrick's campus.
-For information on joining a society, contact Siobhan.byrne@dcu.ie / Tel: 700-5585 (Glasnevin Campus) or 884-2230 (St Patrick's Campus).
+These will continue in some format this year.
+If a student feels overwhelmed by the choice of activities, a quick chat with the Students' Union sabbaticals may make the process a lot easier for them - or contact the Student Advice Centre on the DCU Glasnevin or St Patrick's campus.
+For information on joining a society, contact Siobhan.byrne@dcu.ie / Tel: 700 5585.
 This is one of the best ways for students to meet like-minded peers and has proven to be a huge source of support and motivation for students through the years.